“What do you want to do after you graduate from business school?”

 You can start by looking at career postings from companies in your target industry.
 Pay close attention to required industry experience, particularly if you are considering changing careers.
 This will give you a good idea of what role you might be qualified for immediately post-MBA and will allow you to specifically note which position you hope to secure after school.

 With your attainable role as a launching point, set out an ambitious path and long-term goal for yourself.
 This long-term goal is your opportunity to dream big and show how you will drive change in your future industry.
 It should flow logically (though not necessarily obviously) from your short-term goals.

 While you do not need to rise through the standard career ranks at your target firm (though it is perfectly fine if this is your goal), your career path should make sense to the reader and allow you to leverage the skills you will develop during your MBA and throughout your early post-MBA career.

 Even if you have a common career goal, such as becoming a management consultant or an investment banker, you want to share how you will make your unique mark.
 Perhaps you intend to develop a specific area of expertise within the consulting industry or focus on a certain sector.
 You must go beyond simply stating the position you are hoping to achieve.
 Think deeper and share your vision for improving your chosen field or company.

 A strong career goals essay will communicate passion for your future field.
 This does not mean that you need a long explanation for why you selected this career path.
 That said, as you provide the context and discuss your future, it should be clear to the reader that you are excited about this profession.
 Sharing what drove you to this field and identifying current innovations that particularly intrigue you are ways to show such passion.

 For more on how to think about your MBA goals, watch this quick tips video.

 Looking for help with your MBA applications?
-Check out Personal MBA Coach’s comprehensive packages to find out how we helped our clients earn $6.5M in scholarships in Round 1 alone!
+Check out Personal MBA Coach’s comprehensive packages to find out how we helped our clients earn $10M in scholarships last cycle!